Water Quality Flushing

 The NO-DES method is simple: the truck unit is parked between two fire hydrants with hoses connected from each hydrant back to the NO-DES unit, which results in a temporary loop being created in the water distribution system.
 A pump on the NO-DES unit then circulates water through that loop at a velocity fast enough to scour the inside of the water main.
 This water is filtered through the NO-DES unit (filtered down to one-micron absolute - approximately 100 times smaller than the diameter of a human hair.), which removes the sediment and biofilm that has been intentionally stirred up.
 The NO-DES unit can also add disinfectant during the process to further improve water quality and ensure its safety, something former methods cannot achieve.

-Hillsborough is the first water agency to purchase and use this innovative new system, with oversight from the California Department of Public Health.
+Hillsborough was one of the first water agencies to purchase and use this innovative new system, with oversight from the California Department of Public Health.
 Rigorous water testing and reporting protocols will ensure that the water filtered and disinfected by the NO-DES system is clean and safe for consumption.
-The Town began using the system in February 2011 and expects to conserve over 10 million gallons of water in its very first year of use.
-While some traditional water quality flushing will continue to take place, a vast majority of it will shift to the NO-DES system.
-The NO-DES system will also be used for water tank cleaning and water main repair as a jumper line.
-Fire flow testing will continue without NO-DES.
 For more information on the NO-DES system, visit the NO-DES website.

 Flushing and You

-Residents can still use water normally throughout the flushing process.
-However, there may be small pressure fluctuations or minor aesthetic effects like cloudy or discolored water.
+Water is safe to use during the flushing process.
+However, the Town recommends that customers do not shower, do laundry or run unnecessary water during water flushing operations.
+There may be small pressure fluctuations or minor aesthetic effects like cloudy or discolored water.
 This is not dangerous; running a faucet outside of the house or running cold water inside the house for a few minutes should resolve the problem.
-Please refrain from doing laundry during this period.
-Residents who experience continued water quality problems should call the Public Works Department at 650-375-7546.
+Residents who experience continued water quality problems should call the Public Works Department at 650-375-7444.
 To report a water quality problem after hours, please call the Police Department at 650-375-7470.

 If your clothes have become stained as a result of using water during a flushing operation, please keep them wet.
 You can call the Public Works Department at 650-375-7546 to receive a cleaning agent to remove the stain at no charge.